Doonesbury by Garry Trudeau for December 20, 2015

 14. Peam thumb

-Peam Premium Member almost 9 years ago
+Peam Premium Member about 9 years ago

 One could always avoid referring to people in the 3rd person.